 Like most of your recent albums, Living on the Invisible Line was recorded in a remote region of the Western Alps.
 One of the first things that struck me about the record was how much I could hear that vastness, isolation, and beauty reflected in the music.
 But MCIAA started making music in Torino, a city that you talk about as rapidly decaying (in one way or another).
 How has your music and outlook on creating changed since the studio moved to the mountains?

 Of course moving our recording studio to a remote and isolated zone of the Western Alps, so far from Torino's environment, was definitely a big change.
 Our so-called "Alien Zone" studio is now located in a place which, from the very beginning, we decided to keep as totally private and secret even to close friends, in order to own a space where to be completely alone and detached from the "outside world".
 It did not only affected us from the artistic point of view, but maybe even more it opened our personal approach to life in terms of new perspectives.
 The mountain landscape was not new to us, since we spent many periods of our childhood there, but when we began to feel our hometown Torino as a place getting energetically "empty", due to the quick and inexorable destruction of the early 1900s abandoned factories that represented an immeasurable source of inspiration for us, we felt the need to find a place we could feel at ease again.
 It might sound strange, but as Torino seemed to become a more "comfortable" place to live in, instead we as artists started feeling ourselves lost in a meaningless and soulless void.
+Actually, we must say that our creative process does not depend merely from the outside.
+In fact it basically comes from the innermost part of ourselves, although the vastness of the mountains helped developing our musical and visual aesthetics into further and still unexplored territories.
+We always felt that our music, and the process of creating instantaneous musical compositions itself, was connected to the Cosmos and the energies that inhabit space; mountains are sort of bridges running towards the highest dimensions of the Spheres, yet coming from the innermost core of our planet.
+Exactly the same kind of elements that act in our creative process.

 In a recent Wire article you refer to the soulful utterances of Blind Willy Johnson on Dark Was The Night, Cold Was the Ground as an influence on your wordless vocal technique.
 In my opinion, American blues of that era is some of the most emotionally powerful music ever recorded.
 Experimental music sometimes fails because it lacks any trace of this kind of soul.
 Your work, however, has always seemed emotionally charged.
 Why is that important and how does it happen?